Baby Face: The Allure of Cute Dogs

 Dog behaviorist Karen B. London’s 7 tips to help get your parked pet moving.

 5 vet-approved techniques to make it go down easy.

-Your puppy training schedule, from 8 weeks to 6 months.
+Your puppy training schedule, from eight weeks to six months.
 Let’s do this.

 Jamie Hale, MS